-Deep in the bog, plant life is sensitive and ground is not solid enough for trails.
+Deep in the bog, plant life is sensitive, and the ground is not solid enough for trails.
 The bog smells like rotten eggs and is surrounded by poison sumac.
-To protect it, the trail at this preserve does not go near the bog.
+To protect the bog, this preserve’s trail does not go near the bog.